Joshua Jefferis

 Joshua Jefferis (born 29 August 1985) is an Australian artistic gymnast.
 He was an Australian Institute of Sport scholarship holder.
 He has won medals at the 2006 and 2010 Commonwealth Games.

-Personal
+Early life and education

 Jefferis was born on 29 August 1985 in Brisbane, Queensland.
 He was educated at the Anglican Church Grammar School.
-Jefferis is tall and weighs 55 kg.
-In November 2010, he completed a degree in Sports Science, and then enrolled in a program that will enable him to become a physiotherapist.
+Jefferis started gymnastics when he was only two years old.
+He was first coached by Anthony Beake at Y-West.
+In 1992, as a seven-year-old with Y-West, Jefferis became part of the Queensland HPC development program and stayed with the program for three years.